Nonconventional limit theorems in discrete and continuous time via martingales: Approximation estimates

 \end{remark}

-We will need the following result which will serve as a base for our estimates and is, in fact, an extended multidimensional version of the standard Kolmogorov theorem on the H\" older continuity of sample paths.
+We will need the following result which will serve as a base for our estimates and is, in fact, an extended multidimensional version of the standard Kolmogorov theorem on the H\"older continuity of sample paths. \begin{theorem} Let $f(x, \omega)$ be a collection of random variables continuously (or separable) dependent on $x\in\bbR^d$ for almost all $\omega$ and satisfying